cloudfoundry-community/bosh-cloudstack-cpi-release/README.md

 * run Director BATS against the cpi https://github.com/cloudfoundry/bosh/blob/master/docs/running_tests.md

-* expunge vm
-	required with static ip vms (ip not freed until vm is expunged) default value expunge.delay = 300 (5 mins) option 1
-		reduce to 30s as cloudstack admin => need to restart management server wait 30s in CPI after vm delete option2
-		expunge with cloudstack API. option not avail in jclouds 1.9, use escaping mechanism to add the expunge flag?
 * check template publication
 	from cpi-core webdav, only public template possible ? validate publication state (instant OK for registering, need to wait for the ssvm (secondary storage vm) to copy the template